FlipsideCrypto/base-models/models/doc_descriptions/L1_fields/base_max_block.md

 {% docs base_max_block %}

-The max block on Optimism this batch relates to.
+The max block on Base this batch relates to.

 {% enddocs %}